MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cicd-pipeline.md

 This pattern isn't recommended:

-- If you cannot automate infrastructure, provisioning resources, configuration, identity, and security tasks.
+- If you can't automate infrastructure, provisioning resources, configuration, identity, and security tasks.
-- If teams do not have access to hybrid cloud resources to implement a Continuous Integration/Continuous Development (CI/CD) approach.
+- If teams don't have access to hybrid cloud resources to implement a Continuous Integration/Continuous Development (CI/CD) approach.

 ## Next steps

 To learn more about topics introduced in this article:
 - See the [Azure DevOps documentation](/azure/devops) to learn more about Azure DevOps and related tools, including Azure Repos, and Azure Pipelines.
-- See the [Azure Stack family of products and solutions](/azure-stack), to learn more about the entire portfolio of products and solutions.
+- See the [Azure Stack family of products and solutions](/azure-stack) to learn more about the entire portfolio of products and solutions.

 When you're ready to test the solution example, continue with the [DevOps hybrid CI/CD solution deployment guide](https://aka.ms/hybriddevopsdeploy).
 The deployment guide provides step-by-step instructions for deploying and testing its components.
-You learn how to deploy an application to Azure and Azure Stack Hub using a hybrid continuous integration/continuous delivery (CI/CD) pipeline.
+You learn how to deploy an app to Azure and Azure Stack Hub using a hybrid continuous integration/continuous delivery (CI/CD) pipeline.